TV Tropes Needs Your Help

 - Shell-Shocked Veteran

-- Skilled, but Naive: Kenshin's master emphasizes that because of his naivete, he ended up getting manipulated by the Isshin-Shishi as a political tool, becoming merely a ruthless assassin rather than a freedom fighter.
+- Skilled, but Naïve: Kenshin's master emphasizes that because of his naivete, he ended up getting manipulated by the Isshin-Shishi as a political tool, becoming merely a ruthless assassin rather than a freedom fighter.
+And as bluntly as Hiko puts it, he's right.

 - Supernatural Gold Eyes: Part and parcel of his Super-Powered Evil Side.